asbru-cm/asbru-cm/doc/Manual/Preferences/KeyBindings.md

 ## List keybindings

-If you forget the available actions and what is the current keybinding associated.
+If you forget the available actions and what are the current keybindings associated.

 Right click on the terminal or Connection List, and select "Show Keybindings"